CentOS/shim-review/README.md

 asking us to endorse anything else for signing is going to require some convincing on your part.

-Check the docs directory in this repo for guidance on submission and getting your shim signed.
+Hint: check the [docs](./docs/) directory in this repo for guidance on submission and getting your shim signed.

 Here's the template: